An Overview of WIT

 }

-Notice that items in an interface are not comma-separated.
+Notice that types and functions in an interface are not comma-separated.

 Using definitions from elsewhere